shubodaya/Python-Projects/Automated_log_analyzer/Readme.md

     },
 },
 ```
-👉 Gmail users: You must enable 2-Step Verification and generate an App Password (guide).
+👉 Gmail users: You must enable 2-Step Verification and generate an App Password.

 ### 5. Usage
 Run the analyzer